WorldCom scandal

 The WorldCom scandal was a major accounting scandal discovered in June 2002 at WorldCom, then the second-largest long-distance telephone company in the United States.
 Between 1999 and 2002, senior executives led by founder and CEO Bernard Ebbers engaged in accounting fraud to inflate earnings and maintain the company's stock price.

-The fraud was discovered by the company's internal audit unit under vice president Cynthia Cooper, who identified over $3.8 billion in fraudulent balance sheet entries.
+The fraud was discovered by the company's internal audit unit under Vice President Cynthia Cooper, who identified over $3.8 billion in fraudulent balance sheet entries.
 Subsequent investigations revealed that WorldCom had overstated its assets by over $11 billion, making it the largest accounting fraud in American history at that time.
-WorldCom filed for bankruptcy approximately one year after the scandal's disclosure.
+WorldCom filed for bankruptcy in July 2002 and CEO Ebbers was sentenced to 25 years in prison in 2005.

 Background

 In December 2000, WorldCom financial analyst Kim Emigh was told to allocate labor for capital projects in WorldCom's network systems division as capital expenditure rather than operating costs.
 By Emigh's estimate, the order would have affected at least $35 million in capital spending.
 Believing that he was being asked to commit tax fraud, Emigh pressed his concerns up the chain of command, notifying an assistant to WorldCom chief operating officer Ron Beaumont.
 Within 24 hours, it was decided not to implement the directive.
 However, Emigh was reprimanded by his immediate superiors and subsequently laid off in March 2001.

 Emigh, who was from the MCI half of the 1997 WorldCom/MCI merger, later told Fort Worth Weekly in May 2002 that he had expressed concerns about MCI's spending habits for years.
 He believed that things had been reined in somewhat after WorldCom took over, but he was still unnerved by vendors billing WorldCom for exorbitant amounts.
 The Fort Worth Weekly article was eventually read by Glyn Smith, an internal audit manager at WorldCom headquarters in Clinton, Mississippi.
 After examining it, he suggested to his boss, Cynthia Cooper, that she should start that year's scheduled capital expenditure audit a few months early.
 Cooper agreed, and the audit began in late May.